NukaWorks/CoreOS/README.md

-# BaseSystem
+# CoreSystem
-The NukaOS BaseSystem.
+The NukaOS CoreSystem.